nickjoodi/Deep-Learning-for-Knowledge-Graph-Completion/README.md

 # Deep-Learning-for-Knowledge-Graph-Completion

+For this project, we took Deep Learning approaches to knowledge graph completion.
+Rather than using one of the standard knoweldge bases that many literary articles reference, we decided to apply our models on a subset of the Wikidata knowledge base.
+We built two models with differing architectures : the neural tensor network and the multi layered perceptron.

 Below is a list of the contents of the repository.
 Please update when you commit.

 ###  data/ ~ Contains all the data we've built for this project.
 		EncodedData.csv:		The Main data, already encoded with entity embeddings, and associated outputs.
 Of the form